 Community Development staff continuously engages in processes meant to identify barriers to affordable housing in the City of Marietta.
-As stated in SP-55:

 According to the most recent Cobb County Analysis of Impediments to Fair Housing Choice, the affordable housing barriers include:

 1. Lack of Affordable Housing

 2. Lack of Accessible Housing

 3. Barriers Limiting Housing Choice

 4. Lack of Fair Housing Awareness